ST. LOUIS COUNTY, Mo. – Thomas Bruce, the suspected Catholic Supply store killer, stands out in several ways.

 St. Louis County Police Chief Jon Belmar confirmed investigators are looking into Bruce’s past.

 “We’re going to explore that.
 Are those the issues that we feel there’s involvement in other cities or within our area?”
-Bruce said.
+Belmar said.
 “We owe that, again, in this investigation to make sure that this individual hasn’t hurt anybody else.”

 Fox 2/KPLR 11 has learned Bruce was involved in an October 17 road rage report.
 He was never charged despite what one man said happened in that incident.